Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-Whether you are considering a quick living room update or are looking for ideas for creating a focal point, artwork is an excellent option.
+Whether you are considering a quick living room update or are looking for living room ideas for creating a focal point, artwork is an excellent option.

 'Knowing the ambiance you are aiming to achieve in your living room helps,' advises Federica Barretta Director of Opera Gallery London.
 'Consider the architectural features of the room you are buying for, from ceiling height to the color scheme and lighting, when choosing a work of art.
 Living rooms are where the family gets together and where guests are entertained, making them the best places to showcase the richness and eclecticism of one’s art collection.'

-12. Rely on metallics for living room glamor
+24. Rely on metallics for living room glamour

 Metallics in a living room needn't be limited to hard surfaces such as light fittings and furniture – upholstery or curtain fabric with a shimmering finish can also bring glamor and enliven an otherwise neutral space.

 'Velvet is extraordinarily hard-wearing fabric,' says Homes & Gardens Editor in Chief, Lucy Searle.
 'I inherited a sofa from my parents that they bought in the 1970s.
 It is a classic velvet piece with a strong, sculptural frame, and the fabric looks as good as it did when they bought it.
 If you are considering living room seating ideas, know that a well-cared for velvet sofa will still look fabulous in decades to come.'

 25. Mix motifs but keep the scheme simple

-Monochromatic color schemes are very restful.
+Monochromatic color schemes make for very restful living room ideas.
 Using a variety of motifs in one hue and keeping pattern to the upholstery, while walls and floors remain plain, brings depth to a scheme without it feeling too busy.
 In this room, a striking wave design on the sofa offers a contrast to the more subtle prints elsewhere.

 26. Create an accent wall with art